rawhasan/jetpack-compose-exercises/README.md

 - Input validation (name & age).
 - Replace multiple spaces from an input.
 - Capitalize first character of each word in a sentence.
-- Hide keyboard on completing input successfully.
+- Hiding keyboard on enter press and on button click.

 <br />